Thullatha Manamum Thullum: Release

 Thullatha Manamum Thullum was released on 29 January 1999.
-The film received positive reviews and became a huge commercial success, running for over 200 days in theatres.
+The film received positive reviews and became a huge commercial success, running for over 200 days in theatres across Tamil Nadu.

 Critical reception

 Kala Krishnan Ramesh from Deccan Herald mentioned that "the experience of seeing the film is simply thrilling", mentioning that the success comes from "the naivete, the simplicity, the absolute lack of sophistication, and from the delightful hero (Vijay)".
 Rajitha of Rediff.com praised the "unusual premise" and wrote that Ezhil "makes a strong debut with this film".
 Ananda Vikatan rated the film 41 out of 100.
 Thamarai Manaalan of Dinakaran wrote, "Newface director Ezhil thinks in a novel and innovative way" and concluded, "Ezhil who's stepped into direction has come and conquered too".
 D. S. Ramanujam of The Hindu wrote, "Debutant director S. Ezhil makes his bow on a high note in Super Good Films', Thullatha Manamum Thullum, making a good blend of the entertainment elements through his screenplay based on his story".
 K. N. Vijiyan of New Straits Times wrote, "This is an entertaining movie, which uses humour effectively.
 It will serve to further boost the stature of both Vijay and Simran at the box-office".